ZeroSkill1/3ds_am/README.md

 # Licensing

-The project itself is under the GPLv3 license.
+The project itself is using The Unlicense.

 Parts of [libctru](https://github.com/devkitPro/libctru) were taken and modified (function argument order, names, etc.).
 The license for libctru can be seen here: [LICENSE.libctru.md](/LICENSE.libctru.md)